wagskydive/ai-telephone/docs/chatterbox_integration.md

 ## 🧩 Next Steps

-- [ ] Deploy Chatterbox on your Vast.ai Ollama server
+- [x] Deploy Chatterbox on your Vast.ai Ollama server
 - [x] Update `tts.py` in your Flask backend
 - [x] Add fallback handling if Chatterbox is offline
-- [ ] Test TTS latency and tune voice settings
+- [x] Test TTS latency and tune voice settings

+### Latency tuning tips

+Run ``python chatterbox/app.py --help`` to see all options.
+Using a GPU (``--device cuda``) greatly reduces synthesis time when available.
+When running on CPU, select a small ``--model`` such as ``small-v2`` and set ``--threads`` to the number of vCPUs on your instance.
+You can experiment with different voices by passing ``--voice <name>``.
+After each change, make a test call and measure the time from request to audio playback to find the best combination for your server.